A home, a yard, a never-ending adventure

 Clearing out the spent plants I was pleased to find several tomatillos in there quietly doing their thing.
 Now that they have some extra sun they’re really starting to fruit and flower.

-I’m not sure which variety (or varieties) these are.
-I haven’t actually planted any in years, so these are volunteers from previous seasons.
-I know I’ve planted both purple and green varieties so it’s a toss up which type these will be.
+I haven’t actually planted any tomatillos in years, so these are volunteers from previous seasons.
+Because I let both purple and green varieties cross-breed, it’s a bit of a crap shoot as to what each year’s offspring will be.
+But once they start to fruit you can easily tell.

 Share This Story on Your Social Media →